 3. A large enough space.
 Nothing is worse than cramming 8 people into a room meant for 2.
 Not only is it nearly impossible for your photographer to get a clear shot of you through all of the bodies in the room, but crammed spaces also breed chaos (and sweatiness, lol).
-If the home where you were planning on getting ready isn’t quite spacious enough to comfortably fit you and all of your leading ladies, with room to spare, then consider renting a bridal suite in a local hotel for the morning instead.
+If the home where you were planning on getting ready isn’t quite spacious enough to comfortably fit you and all of your leading ladies, with room to spare, then consider renting an AirBnB or a bridal suite in a local hotel for the morning instead.
 It will be well worth the extra expense when you don’t have people accidentally stepping all over your dress and bumping into your make-up artist while she touches up your lips for the camera.

 4. Be ready for the details.
 Have all of your bridal details easily accessible and ready to go, including your flowers, two copies of your invitations (in order to photograph both sides in one shot), jewelry, perfume, shoes, rings and any other significant wedding details that are near and dear to your heart.
 By having everything ready it saves you and your photographer the hassle of trying to find all of these items during the hustle and bustle of the morning.
 Make a list a few days before of all of the special items that you would want forever photographs of; this way nothing slips your mind on wedding morning.
 This goes for the guys, too!
 They may not have as many details, but things like cuff links, a special cologne, their shoes, pocket square, and bow tie can make for a beautiful keepsake photo.
 Also, consider choosing a nice hanger to make your wedding dress and bridesmaids dresses look even more special.
 You and your ladies spent a lot of money on those amazing dresses; those pricey and important articles of clothing should be hanging on beautiful hangers, not just a plain wire or plastic one.
 (Too much on your mind to deal with this step??
 That’s why you have bridesmaids!
 Put one of your more responsible ladies in charge of this task!)